atifaziz/pie.ps/README.md

 - Download and install pip.

-- If there is a `requirement.txt` found then it will run:
-  `pip install -r requirements.txt`
+- New since version 1.4, if there is a `pie-requirement-files.txt` found then it will run `pip install -r FILE` for each requirements file name (replacing `FILE`) listed on a separate line.
+Each requirement file is processed in the listed order.
+If `pie-requirement-files.txt` does not exist but `requirement.txt` is found (or using a version older than 1.4), then it will run: `pip install -r requirements.txt`

 - Create convenience batch scripts, namely `python.cmd` and `pip.cmd`, for running the project's local Python version and pip commands.